Papers

 PrE-Text builds on the principles of Differential Privacy to provide a robust and efficient mechanism for generating synthetic textual datasets:

 1. Differentially Private (DP) Synthetic Text Generation: PrE-Text starts with an initial set of public data samples and iteratively refines these samples through variations guided by private information derived from user data.
-This iterative process utilizes a variation mechanism specific to text data, involving masked language models for refining text samples.
+This iterative process utilizes a variation mechanism specific to text data, involving masked LLMs for refining text samples.

 2. Expand Phase: Crucially, PrE-Text incorporates an expansion phase where the final DP synthetic data obtained from iterative refinement is further expanded using LLMs like LLaMA-2-7B, leveraging their generative capabilities without incurring further privacy cost, thanks to DP's post-processing property.